-We express no opinion regarding any other Federal or state tax consequences with respect to the 2020 Series H Bonds.
+We express no opinion regarding any other Federal or state tax consequences with respect to the 2020 Bonds.
 We render this opinion under existing statutes and court decisions as of the issue date, and assume no obligation to update this opinion after the issue date to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
-We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2020 Series H Bonds, or the exemption from personal income taxes of interest on the 2020 Series H Bonds under state and local tax law.
+We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds and the 2020 Series B-1 Bonds, or the exemption from personal income taxes of interest on the 2020 Bonds under state and local tax law.

-In rendering this opinion, we are advising you that the enforceability of rights and remedies with respect to the 2020 Series H Bonds and the Resolutions may be limited by bankruptcy, insolvency and other laws affecting creditors' rights or remedies heretofore or hereafter enacted and is subject to the general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law).
+In rendering this opinion, we are advising you that the enforceability of rights and remedies with respect to the 2020 Bonds and the Resolutions may be limited by bankruptcy, insolvency and other laws affecting creditors' rights or remedies heretofore or hereafter enacted and is subject to the general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law).

-We have examined an executed 2020 Series H Bond and in our opinion the form of said Bond and its execution are regular and proper.
+We have examined an executed 2020 Series A-1-A Bond, and executed 2020 Series A-2 Bond and an executed 2020 Series B-1 Bond and in our opinion the forms of said Bonds and their execution are regular and proper.